rbq/renee-site/views/index.md

 combined routing and actions into just one file.

 We wondered though, as Sinatra fans, if we were to come up with a cleaner and more powerful DSL, what might that look like?
-Let's consider an example from Sinatra to see where we can improve upon this.
+Let's consider an example from Sinatra to see where we can do better:

-Consider:

     :::ruby
     get '/blog/:id' do